-C. Raw Data and Image Analysis
+C. Raw data and image analysis

-Raw experimental data is in the form of images of diffraction patterns observed with a two dimensional x-ray detector.
+The raw experimental data is in the form of images of diffraction patterns observed with a two-dimensional x-ray detector.
 Detector hardware and characterization are discussed in Sec.
-III A. Here, we describe the process of taking raw CCD based images and generating a binary reduced data set that yields geometrical information about the diffracting entities in the sample.
-In other words, from the continuous intensity distributions in observed diffraction
+III A. Here, we describe the process of taking raw charge-coupled device (CCD) based images and generating a binary reduced data set that yields geometrical information about the diffracting entities in the sample.
+In other words, from the continuous intensity distributions in observed diffraction spots, we attempt to deduce shapes on the detector that correspond to projections of the shapes of individual crystalline grains.
+Because the reconstructed orientation of each area element in the sample depends on matching its diffraction to many Bragg spots, some random errors in deduced shapes can be tolerated.
+However, in the averaged sense, accurate shapes are critical.